 We develop environmental stimuli necessary for optimal psychological and physiological well-being, based on the specific needs of each individual anima.

 We work in collaboration with specialists, other organizations and universities to improve and enhance the lives of our handicapped residents.

 We promote respect for and appreciation of wildlife as an invaluable and irreplaceable asset to the community and its residents.

-We are also educators and advocates who work cooperatively with other organizations to encourage respect for animals’ lives and preservation of their habitat.
-We rehabilitate animals with assistance from veterinary and wildlife specialists and work closely with Costa Rica’s electric company (ICE) to prevent electrocutions.
+We are also educators and advocates who work cooperatively with other organizations to rescue injured, orphaned and displaced wildlife when they are unable to, and with Costa Rica’s electric company (ICE) to prevent electrocutions.

 Sometimes life’s direction chooses you.
-Founder and executive director, Vicki Coan, was presented with a life changing experience just 3 short months after moving to Costa Rica in the 1990’s, when a baby howler monkey was placed in her care.
+Founder and executive director Vicki Coan was presented with a life changing experience just 3 short months after moving to Costa Rica in the 1990’s, when a baby howler monkey was placed in her care.
 She named her Zoe.
-Fifteen years later, she has expanded from rehabilitating animals on her small screened in front porch to creating a 50 acre jungle preserve embracing SIBU Sanctuary.
+Twenty years later, she has expanded to creating a 50 acre jungle preserve embracing Sibu Sanctuary.

 Vicki’s love for nature and animals began at a young age.
-Growing up on the country side of western Pennsylvania she was very fortune to be surrounded by nature, with gardens, farms, orchards, corn fields, and serene forests.
+Growing up in the countryside of western Pennsylvania, she was very fortunate to be surrounded by nature, with gardens, farms, orchards, corn fields, and serene forests.

 Subscribe to our newsletter to follow the incredible journeys of the wildlife at Sibu Wildlife Sanctuary and stay updated on sanctuary life.